 Men’s health is an important part of the fertility equation.
-How you are feeling both physically and emotionally will effect the quality of your sperm.
-If you have been trying to conceive for more than six months it is highly recommended that you take some action to give your swimmers a boost, regardless of what your sperm test says.
+How you are feeling both physically and emotionally can effect the quality of your sperm.
+If you have been trying to conceive for more than six months we recommend addressing your health and wellbeing, regardless of what your sperm test says.

-Whether you are trying to conceive naturally or through IVF, by improving your sperm quality you will significantly increase the chance of creating a healthy embryo resulting in a positive pregnancy and consequently a healthy child.
+Whether you are trying to conceive naturally or through IVF, it makes sense that by improving your sperm quality you can increase the chance of creating a healthy pregnancy.

-Most men we see have a reasonable sperm count but their motility (movement) and/or morphology (shape) are not so great.
+We have noticed that many of the men we see have a reasonable sperm count but their motility (movement) and/or morphology (shape) are not so great.
 This means the sperm are going to have trouble getting to where they need to go and/or have trouble penetrating the egg.
-The good news is that with some lifestyle changes and Chinese medicine treatment it is possible to see positive changes.

 Average Sperm Count Over Time